Manage data descriptions in DORIS

 Access to files

 Data and documentation files uploaded to SND CARE can be downloaded from DORIS for review using the Download uploaded files action under section 1.
-Files and access
+Files and access.

 It is currently possible to upload data files of up to 2 GB per file directly via the data description form.
 Larger files are uploaded to SND CARE via an SFTP account.
-If a researcher needs help with setting up an SFTP account, you or they can contact SND at incoming@snd.se.
+If a researcher needs help setting up an SFTP account, you or they can contact SND at incoming@snd.se.
 If the total data storage for an organization exceeds 1 TB, SND may in the future introduce a storage fee, applied to the organization as a whole.

 If the data are stored locally, your own institutional procedures for access apply.

-You can read more about closed review below.
+Read more about closed review below.

 Request additional information